build-on-aws/content/posts/optimizing-cost-with-different-data-storage-options/index.md

 ### Block Storage

 Block storage is a storage architecture that stores data in fixed-sized blocks, offering high-performance, low-latency access, making it suitable for low-latency access workloads like financial transaction records and ERP systems.
 It is commonly used for databases, enterprise applications, and transactional workloads since it can be attached as a local drive to provide fast access to data.
-AWS offers Amazon Elastic Block Store (EBS) as its primary block storage service.
+AWS offers [Amazon Elastic Block Store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) (EBS) and [Instance Store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) as its block storage service.
 EBS provides persistent block-level storage volumes for use with Amazon EC2 instances.
-Additionally, AWS also provides Instance Store, a temporary block-level storage option that is directly attached to an EC2 instance.
+On the other hand Instance Store is a temporary block-level storage option that is directly attached to an EC2 instance.

 Here is a quick brief about them:

-1. **EBS:** It is a good choice for workloads that require long-term persistence of data, such as databases, enterprise applications, and transactional workloads.
+1. **Amazon EBS:** It is a good choice for workloads that require long-term persistence of data, such as databases, enterprise applications, and transactional workloads.
 EBS offers a range of volume types, including General Purpose SSD, Provisioned IOPS SSD, and HDDs, to meet different performance needs.

 2. **Instance Store:** It is ideal for temporary storage requirements, such as caching and scratch space for compute workloads.
 It provides very high performance and low latency compared to EBS, but it does not provide persistent storage that is the data stored on it will be lost when the instance is stopped or terminated